 In this guide, we will go through everything you need to know about those little letters on your payslip.
 If they are incorrect, you may be paying more tax or less even, so it is essential to see if they are correctly applied.

-What are they for?
+What are tax codes used for?

-How do HMRC work out the code?
+How does HMRC work out the code?

 What do the numbers and letters mean?